AntoanYosifov/AntoanYosifov/README.md

 # Hi there 👋

-- 🎓 I’m currently studying Software Development at Software University (SoftUni).
+- 🎓 Software University (SoftUni) Graduate.

 **More about me ->**  [Portfolio](https://antoanyosifov.github.io/my-portfolio/)